$0.22 Earnings Per Share Expected for Arko Corp. (NASDAQ:ARKO) This Quarter

-Equities analysts expect Arko Corp.
-(NASDAQ:ARKO) to announce earnings per share (EPS) of $0.22 for the current fiscal quarter, according to Zacks Investment Research.
-Three analysts have provided estimates for Arko’s earnings, with the highest EPS estimate coming in at $0.25 and the lowest estimate coming in at $0.20.
-The firm is expected to issue its next earnings report on Thursday, November 11th.
+Equities research analysts forecast that Arko Corp.
+(NASDAQ:ARKO) will post $0.22 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Arko’s earnings.
+The lowest EPS estimate is $0.20 and the highest is $0.25.
+The firm is scheduled to report its next quarterly earnings report on Thursday, November 11th.

-According to Zacks, analysts expect that Arko will report full-year earnings of $0.37 per share for the current fiscal year, with EPS estimates ranging from $0.33 to $0.41.
-For the next year, analysts expect that the business will report earnings of $0.44 per share, with EPS estimates ranging from $0.22 to $0.70.
-Zacks Investment Research’s EPS averages are an average based on a survey of sell-side research analysts that that provide coverage for Arko.
+On average, analysts expect that Arko will report full-year earnings of $0.37 per share for the current financial year, with EPS estimates ranging from $0.33 to $0.41.
+For the next year, analysts anticipate that the company will report earnings of $0.44 per share, with EPS estimates ranging from $0.22 to $0.70.
+Zacks’ earnings per share calculations are a mean average based on a survey of analysts that cover Arko.

-Arko (NASDAQ:ARKO) last posted its earnings results on Wednesday, August 11th.
-The company reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.13 by $0.06.
+Arko (NASDAQ:ARKO) last posted its quarterly earnings results on Wednesday, August 11th.
+The company reported $0.19 earnings per share for the quarter, beating the consensus estimate of $0.13 by $0.06.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-RE Advisers Corp purchased a new position in Arko during the 2nd quarter worth approximately $1,731,000.
-Man Group plc acquired a new stake in shares of Arko in the 1st quarter valued at approximately $393,000.
-Diametric Capital LP acquired a new position in Arko during the first quarter worth $196,000.
-Ergoteles LLC acquired a new position in shares of Arko in the first quarter worth $138,000.
-Finally, Cubist Systematic Strategies LLC purchased a new stake in shares of Arko in the first quarter valued at $1,031,000.
+Institutional investors have recently added to or reduced their stakes in the stock.
+RE Advisers Corp purchased a new stake in shares of Arko during the 2nd quarter valued at approximately $1,731,000.
+Man Group plc purchased a new stake in shares of Arko during the 1st quarter valued at approximately $393,000.
+Diametric Capital LP purchased a new stake in shares of Arko during the 1st quarter valued at approximately $196,000.
+Ergoteles LLC purchased a new stake in shares of Arko during the 1st quarter valued at approximately $138,000.
+Finally, Cubist Systematic Strategies LLC purchased a new stake in shares of Arko during the 1st quarter valued at approximately $1,031,000.
 Institutional investors and hedge funds own 46.07% of the company’s stock.

 Arko Corp. operates convenience stores in the United States.
 It operates through three segments: Retail, Wholesale, and GPM Petroleum.
 The Retail segment engages in the sale of fuel and merchandise to retail consumers.
 The Wholesale segment supplies fuel to third-party dealers and consignment agents.